stepanataccolade/docsv2/sources/pipelines_configure.md

 **Create your pipelines** Configure your cell manifest, tag patterns that increment available cell manifest versions, and the projects that trigger your pipeline.

-**Deploy your Cell** Configure how a cell is deployed to an environment and deploy it.
+**Deploy your Cell** Configure how a cell (aka deployable unit) is deployed to an environment and deploy it.

 Detailed explanations for Environments, Pipelines, and Cells are provided below.